nelsongoh/sgn_help_bot/README.md

 ## What is this bot made with?
 Where is it hosted?
 This bot was created with simple Javascript, using a wrapper library (node-telegram-bot-api) and hosted on Google Cloud.
+This bot also utilizes Google Cloud Firestore as a NoSQL database to read and write information about group chats in it.

+## What are the features come with the bot?
+[x] Self-help "/command" for people to look up links to various resources [x] Automated data fetching and parsing from an Australian government site for updated COVID-19 cases [x] "Pull" feature to manually update the data for Australian COVID-19 cases [x] Automated announcements at fixed frequencies regarding COVID-19 cases in Australia for selected group chats [x] Keyword-based spam filter and automatic member removal for unsolicited marketing scams / messages [x] Group chat registration via an admin-based "/command" into the datastore [x] Group chat message updates via an admin-based "/command" for automatic bot announcements